FMSoftCN/hybridos/README.md

 Copyright (C) 2018 \~ 2020 [Beijing FMSoft Technologies Co., Ltd.]

-- For device side and client side, all new components use LGPLv3.
+- For device side and client side, HybridOS uses GPLv3 or LGPLv3.
-- For server side, all new components uses AGPLv3.
+- For server side, HybridOS uses AGPLv3.
 - For documents, GPLv3 applies.

 If a component of HybridOS is a derivative of an existing